Ayumu-J-S/DisplayAsciiTable/README.md

 __*Excutable directory has the excutalbe file and a text file that is required by the program.
 Note that the excutable file is only compatible with linux.__

+### To Compile
+The build.sh file has the script to compile required files to make the excutable files.